 Sweetener: Use honey, maple syrup, or coconut sugar, for naturally sweetened breadsticks.

 If the breadsticks are made gluten-free, it is easier to use a piping bag to shape them, instead of rolling them into sticks.

-Flour or oil your hands so that is easier to roll and give shape to the breadsticks.
+Flour or oil your hands so that are easier to roll and give shape to the breadsticks.

 Use a mixture of olive oil and sunflower oil for a lighter flavor and texture.

 When the breadsticks come out of the oven they are still a little soft, but when they cool down they become crispy.

 Different oven means different baking times.
 Start checking them after 25 minutes.

 How to serve the carrot, cheese & oregano breadsticks

 Breadsticks are traditionally eaten as a snack.
 You can serve them: